MocaCDev/extras/python/yal_lang/README.md

 -- Importing in a class
 create class using_os_and_json then
-  -- NOTE: You can import either globaly, meaning not within a class-function, or within a class-function -- Both will work import name os,json class init(this) then
+  -- NOTE: You cannot import anything outside of a class-function class init(this) then
     pass

   class func import_and_use(this) then
+    -- When you want to import and use something in a class, you must import it within the class-function import name json
     DATA = {'name':'aidan'}

     if not value of os.path.exists(os.path.abspath('data.json')) then